xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix opening sequence via FSEQ no longer finds XML if that is still the sequence file name -- bug (keith)  Fix windows setup to update controller config files on install -- bug (keith)  Fix an issue with face effect where it stops refering to the lyric track and uses the selected phoneme -- bug (keith)  Fix fade node range order does not work if specified backwards -- bug (keith)  Fix reversed LOR models not importing from S5 -- bug (keith)  Fix Advatek controller config did not allow for expanded mode -- bug (dkulp)  Fix some dark mode colour issues
+   -- bug (keith)  Fix opening sequence via FSEQ no longer finds XML if that is still the sequence file name -- bug (keith)  Fix windows setup to update controller config files on install -- bug (keith)  Fix an issue with face effect where it stops refering to the lyric track and uses the selected phoneme -- bug (keith)  Fix face node range order does not work if specified backwards -- bug (keith)  Fix reversed LOR models not importing from S5 -- bug (keith)  Fix Advatek controller config did not allow for expanded mode -- bug (dkulp)  Fix some dark mode colour issues